🗄️Server

 Request Body

-This endpoint allows users to sign-in into the application.
+This endpoint allows user to sign-in into the application.
 The request body should be in the form-data format and include the following fields:

 • username: superuser@test.com